HOME / LEARN & ENGAGE / MU TRAINING INSTITUTE / MTI Late FALL 2025

 PHYSICAL PERSPECTIVES

 A MOVEMENT SAMPLER SERIES ft.
-KT SHORB, RUSH BENSON, JULIA GAY, & ANANYA DANCE THEATRE
+KT SHORB, JULIA GAY, & ANANYA DANCE THEATRE

 A LA CARTE CROSS TRAINING FOR ACTORS & DANCERS

 This series is designed for aspiring or working theater artists (16+) in the global majority.
-Deadline for registration is Nov 17.
+Deadline for registration is generally one week before each class, but kt shorb’s class registraton has been extended!
 Classes vary in location and tuition, but no one will be turned away for lack of funds.

-• How do we cultivate presence onstage?
+From 7-9 pm CT: How do we cultivate presence onstage?
 How do we support our intuitive acting decisions while remaining collaborative and open to direction?
 How can we learn to be both intensely present while also observing ourselves and scene partners?
 How do we experience both freedom and discipline simultaneously?
 What is the equivalent to "playing scales" for an actor?
-Combining physically rigorous, forms-based Suzuki Method with the open-yet-structured approach to improvisatory time and space via Anne Bogart's Viewpoints, actors learn to hone their storytelling bodies.
+Combining aspects of the physically rigorous, forms-based Suzuki Method with the open-yet-structured approach to improvisatory time and space via Anne Bogart's Viewpoints, actors learn to hone their storytelling bodies.

 ATTIRE: movement wear (NO JEANS), socks with no holes (or cotton tabi), shorts that show the knees, potentially a change of long pants, water, a small hand towel for people who tend to sweat a lot.

-• Join Julia for an immersive two-part workshop, tailored for Asian American artists, where we will delve into the art of storytelling through movement.
+From 7-9 pm CT: Join Julia for an immersive two-part workshop, tailored for BIPOC artists, where we will delve into the art of storytelling through movement.
 Participants will engage in writing exercises, movement explorations, and story circles, guiding them in crafting their personal narratives and translating those stories into movement.
 Together, we’ll uncover the profound connections between voice, body, and identity in a nurturing and generative environment.
 No prior dance experience is necessary—just an open heart and a willingness to explore!
 This course requires attendance at both sessions.

 ATTIRE: Clothing and shoes in which you can experience cardio and full range of motion.

-• In this addictively energizing class, participants will experience the foundational elements of Yorchhā, Ananya Dance Theatre’s (ADT’s) transnational feminist technique, through an innovative, experimental framework we are calling the Juggard method.
+From 7-8:30 pm CT: In this addictively energizing class, participants will experience the foundational elements of Yorchhā, Ananya Dance Theatre’s (ADT’s) transnational feminist technique, through an innovative, experimental framework we are calling the Juggaad method.
 Together, we will move across the space in rhythmic sequences that incrementally build in complexity and energy, while amplifying joyful connection and collective power.

 Ananya Dance Theatre is a company of BIPOC women and femme cultural activists, dancing at the intersection of artistic excellence and social justice.

-Yorchhā is ADT’s trademarked contemporary technique which stems from Vinyasa yoga, Orissi dance, and Chhau martial art.
+Yorchhā is ADT’s trademarked contemporary technique which stems from vinyasa yoga, Odissi dance, and chhau martial art.

 SUGGESTED TUITION: $25